sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

 Our goal on the first day is to get everybody comfortable enough in the notebook interface that they can begin to productively explore their own interests in Sage independently.
 So we will concentrate on basic use and the various ways to get help and learn more.

 Questions are encouraged!
 With that in mind, note that we have ample time for addressing questions that come up during the presentations.
-You should feel free to message in Elluminate anything that comes to mind, and we'll be sure to address as many as possible during the actual session.
+You should feel free to message in Blackboard Collaborate anything that comes to mind, and we'll be sure to address as many as possible during the actual session.

 === Session I - Getting Started ===
     * Introductions: Organizers and Participants (Karl-Dieter, 30 min)